isomerpages/mindef-sg101/resources/resource-packages/_posts/2023-10-26-post-Resource Page for The Conflict in the Middle East.md

 ****
 **Official Statements by the Ministry of Foreign Affairs**

-(Press Release) <a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2023/10/MFA-Spokesperson-Comment\_Situation-in-Israel\_231007">MFA Spokesperson’s Comments on the Situation in Israel, 7 October 2023, Ministry of Foreign Affairs, Oct 7
+(Press Release) <a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2023/10/MFA-Spokesperson-Comment\_Situation-in-Israel\_231007">MFA Spokesperson’s Comments on the Situation in Israel, 7 October 2023</a>, Ministry of Foreign Affairs, Oct 7

-(Press Release) </a><a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2023/10/20231016israelgaza">MFA Spokesperson’s Comments on the Situation in Israel and the Gaza Strip</a>, Straits Times, Oct 16
+(Press Release) <a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2023/10/20231016israelgaza">MFA Spokesperson’s Comments on the Situation in Israel and the Gaza Strip</a>, Ministry of Foreign Affairs, Oct 16

 (Press Release) <a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2023/10/20231028---10thESSUNGAIsrael-Gaza">Statement by the Permanent Representative of Singapore, at the Emergency Special Session of the United Nations General Assembly, 27 October 2023, New York</a>, Ministry of Foreign Affairs, Oct 27